Configuring an Event Broker Service to use Client Certificate Authentication

 1. From the service details page, click the Connect tab.

-3. In the Connections Details column, record the value for the Secured MQTT Host.
+4. Click the tile for the language your client application is written in.
+For example, we have selected Java.
+Under Connections Details, record the value for the Secured MQTT URI.
 This includes the host name and port for the secure MQTT connection in URL format.

-4. At the top of the page, click the Solace Messaging tile to expand it.
+5. At the top of the page, click the Solace Messaging tile to expand it and click the tile for the language your client application is written in.

 Connect an MQTT Client using the Client Certificate